Sufiyan40/AtmosAware/README.md

  1. Open Android Studio.
  2. Navigate to File > Open.
  3. Select the cloned project folder and wait for Gradle to sync.

+###3️⃣ Configure the API Key
+# Open the following file in a text editor or via Android Studio:
+res/values/strings.xml

+# Add your weather API key in the following format:
+<string name="api_key">YOUR_API_KEY</string>

+# Replace YOUR_API_KEY with a valid API key from a weather service (e.g., OpenWeatherMap).